OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 5. Possession on water painting: One player uses their duty action on boulder sketch, then everyone hides behind the boulder.
 6. Possession on wind painting: One player uses duty action on typhon sketch, then pushes adds away.
 7. Phase 2: Uses possession on 2 paintings at once.

+### Sigmascape V3.0 (Normal)

+1. Watch the screens at the north end of the arena.
+They telegraph what abilities it will use next.
+2. Arm and Hammer: Tank buster.
+3. All of the following programs spawn an add that must be tanked by the OT.
+4. Ultros Program: Avoid AEs and tenacles.
+5. Dadaluma Program: Stand in a green circle.
+6. Air Force Program: Avoid AEs and missiles.
+7. Bibliotaph Program: Groups of 3 must stand in each circle.